Measure theory

 a.e. then

-- Being equal a.e. is an equivalence relation on measurable functions.
+is measurable. - Being equal a.e. is an equivalence relation on measurable functions.

 Convergence theorems for nonnegative functions